Mommy & Me Cashew Dip for Babies, Kids & Adults…

 Babies learn to eat by mimicking and the earlier we can incorporate them into family meals, the faster they learn to eat and accept a wider variety of foods, textures, and flavors.

-Dips like these are also great ways to encourage more vegetable intake in toddlers and kids.
+Dips like these are also great ways to encourage more vegetable intake in toddlers and kids, and your baby will benefit greatly from eating the same foods as everyone else at the table.

 When we serve foods with a dip, it gives them a sense of ownership and control over each bite of food, which in turn, increases the likelihood that they’ll eat what you serve.
 If picky eating is a concern, check out my online course for parents, called, Solve Picky Eating.

-And if you’re getting ready to start your baby on solids, or if your baby has recently begun his or her feeding journey and you need guidance on food sizing, balanced baby meals, introducing the top allergenic foods, and making sure baby is getting the important nutrients needed for growth and development during infancy, check out my new online course for parents, based on my best-selling book which will walk you through the whole process of starting solids using a baby-led approach.
+And if you’re getting ready to start your baby on solids, or if your baby has recently begun his or her feeding journey and you need guidance on food sizing, balanced baby meals, introducing the top allergenic foods, and making sure baby is getting the important nutrients needed for growth and development during infancy, check out my online course for parents which serves up short videos that walk you through the whole process of starting solids using a baby-led approach.

 If you enjoy this recipe, I would be so grateful if you would rate it and leave a comment!
 The star ratings help my recipes reach more people.
 Thank you.